by Katie Lundin of crowdspring

 Identify the elements of your brand that resonate most positively with your audience.
 Those are the elements to hold onto as your brand evolves.

 Work to create a strong brand identity when you start your business and strive to constantly improve it.
-When you develop your brand identity, be sure you get a custom logo for your business and not a template-based logo or generic design.
+When you develop your brand identity, be sure you get a custom logo for your business – from a professional logo design firm, for example – and not a template-based logo or generic design.
 You don’t want your business brand to look like thousands of other, unappealing businesses.

 Human connection has value.